kshji/ksh/README.md

   * regexp
   * Trap

+### *nix / real life

+After fork() and once born, it's naturally a brand new child process that inherits its parent’s environment—until it decides to exec() and strike out on its own.
+All the parent can do is pray it never turns into a zombie or gets orphaned, leaving init to adopt it and reap it with a wait() call!

+#### Sama suomeksi tulkattuna

+Fork():n jälkeen lapsen synnyttyähän kyseessä on tietenkin uusi lapsiprosessi, joka perii vanhempansa ympäristön, kunnes päättää tehdä oman exec():n ja lähteä omille teilleen.
+Vanhemman tehtäväksi jää vain toivoa, ettei siitä tule koskaan zombieta tai orpoa, jota init joutuu adoptoimaan ja korjaamaan wait():llä!"

+## Thanks for Bourne Shell and Ksh

 Thanks for Bourne Shell and
 [Korn Shell](https://www.usenix.org/legacy/publications/library/proceedings/vhll/full_papers/korn.ksh.a).
 All posix-sh are nice (ksh, bash, dash, ...), but for scripting I have used ksh93.
 Dash is full Posix-sh compatible,